tigorlazuardi/maleo/docs/index.md

     }
     ```

-3. Collect only relevant Stack traces informations.
-While `runtime.Stack` method is available, it prints too many
+3. Collect only relevant Stack traces information.
+While `runtime.Stack` method is available, it prints too much
-   informations.
+   information.
 Most of the time I just want to know "who calls this?", and want just that information and don't care
    about other libraries.

 4. Easily extensible.
-You can easily add your own Logger and Messengers to use your favorite logger library and
+You can easily add your own [Logger] and [Messenger] integration to use your favorite logger
-   notification services respectively.
+   library and notification services respectively.

 5. Support integration with popular libraries and platforms.
 Like [zap](https://github.com/uber-go/zap),
    [Amazon S3](https://aws.amazon.com/s3/), [Minio](https://min.io/), [Discord](https://discord.com/).

+[Logger]: ./documentation/logger/index.md
+[Messenger]: ./documentation/messenger/index.md